JustinYSJSU/ValorantBot/README.md

 # Goal
-The goal of this project was to learn how to use a more complex API and create a bot that can provide users with a sufficient introductory experience to VALORANT.
+The goal of this project was to learn how to use a more complex API and create a bot that can provide users with easy access to userful VALORANT information.

 # Commands
 - !valorant: Links to the official VALORANT website